 Timing and Process for Admission Decisions

-Nipissing University begins to make admission offers in December, and continues to make offers from January to June as midterm/interim and final grades are received.
+Nipissing University begins to make admission offers in November, and continues to make offers as midterm/interim and final grades are received.

 Applications received by May 1 will be considered for admission and entrance scholarships equally.